johnmathews/johnmathews.github.io.old/content/articles/20170505_aeternity.md

 Category: Blockchains, Digital Currencies
 Tags: AEternity, DLT, Digital Currencies, Finance, Blockchains
 Status: Published
-Summary: Aeternity is a new blockchain project that is pre-launch.
-The headline goal is to securely facilitate large volumes of smart-contracts which interface with external data sources, via a decentralised oracle based on prediction markets.
+Summary: AEternity is a new blockchain project aiming to facilitate large volumes of smart-contracts which can interface with external data sources.
+This is accomplished using a decentralised oracle based on prediction markets.

 These are my notes on the AEternity blockchain project, I'm not affiliated with the AEternity team.

-Aeternity is a new blockchain project that is pre-launch.
+AEternity is a new blockchain project that is pre-launch.
 The headline goal is to securely facilitate large volumes of smart-contracts which interface with external data sources.
 This is made possible via a decentralised oracle based on prediction markets.
 These terms are explained below.
 The AEternity project has proposed several notable technical features:

 - Smart Contracts in state-channels
 - Oracles and native prediction markets